anannya-paul/Email-Generation-Assistant/README.md

 # Email Generation Assistant
-# Project README: Llama 3 Email Generation and Evaluation Assistant
+# Project README: Email Generation Assistant

 This project implements an AI assistant for generating and evaluating emails using the Llama 3 language model.
 It features two prompting strategies—'Original' and 'Concise'—and a custom evaluation framework to compare their performance across various metrics.